Luxury Adventure Travel 2026: 10 Top Experiences

 8. Australia East Coast Road Trip with a Premium Campervan

-Australia's east coast, from Cairns to Sydney, is one of the world's most iconic road trips.
+The Australian East Coast from Cairns to Sydney It's one of the world's most iconic road trips.
 And with a premium campervan (Britz or Maui, from 120 AUD/day), it becomes a top-class luxury adventure experience.

 My route: Cairns → Great Barrier Reef (snorkeling from a private boat) → Whitsunday Islands (Whitehaven Beach) → Fraser Island (4WD adventure) → Byron Bay (surfing + yoga) → Sydney.
 3,000 kilometers, three weeks, and a new adventure every day.
 The drone footage of the Great Barrier Reef is among my most shared photos ever.